The Carrollton People's Parade is back

 This year the parade will take place Saturday, July 3, at 10 a.m.

 Line-up for the parade begins at 8:30 a.m., and will follow the route of previous years.
-The route will begin at Dairy Queen on Highway 27, heading north on US 27, turning right onto Alabama Street, then continuing on Newnan Street, straight to Robinson Salvage Warehouse on 620 Bankhead Hwy.
+The route will begin at Dairy Queen on Highway 27, heading north on US 27, turning right onto Alabama St., then continuing on Newnan St., straight to Robinson Salvage Warehouse on 620 Bankhead Hwy.

 To participate, individuals must fill out an application (see the Club’s Facebook page) and return it anytime before June 28.
 They will then receive a call in regards to their position in the parade.